 The results of this approach produce a more substantial shift in allocation relative to the coast, shifting 13% of the coastwide allocation to the Northern region and reducing the Southern region allocation by 13%.
-Relative to the existing regional allocations as a percent change, this constitutes a 40% increase in the Northern region's allocation (relative to their starting allocation of ~32.5%), and a 19% decrease in the Southern region allocation (relative to their starting allocation of ~67.5%; again, these percent changes are not equivalent in magnitude because the starting allocation in each region is different).
-A summary of the resulting regional and state allocations, as well as the changes relative to the coast and relative to the starting regional allocations, are shown in Table 12.
+Relative to the existing regional allocations as a percent change, this constitutes a 40% increase in the Northern region's allocation (relative to their starting allocation of ~32.5%), and a 19% decrease in the Southern region allocation (relative to their starting allocation of ~67.5%; again, these percent changes are not equivalent in magnitude because the starting allocations, as well as the changes relative to the coast and relative to the starting regional allocations, are shown in Table 12.